 Arbitrator’s award.

-Submission of proposed award.
-Within 10 days after the notice of decision is filed, either party may submit a proposed form of award to the arbitrator.
-The proposed award may include blanks for requested amounts for attorney’s fees and costs.
+Submission of proposed award; costs; attorney’s fees.
+Within 15 days after the notice of decision is filed, either party may submit a proposed form of award to the arbitrator.
+Any verified request for an award of taxable costs under A.R.S. § 12-332 and any motion for attorney’s fees must also be filed within 15 days after the notice of decision is filed.
+If a request for costs or a motion for attorney’s fees is filed, the proposed award should include blanks for amounts for attorney’s fees and costs.

 Award exceeding limit.
 If an arbitrator finds that the appropriate award in an action exceeds the limit for compulsory arbitration set by local rule or statute, the arbitrator must render an award for the full amount.

 Objections to proposed award.
-Within days of receiving the proposed form of award, an opposing party may file objections.
+Within 15 days of service of the proposed form of award, an opposing party may file objections, including to any request for costs and any motion for attorney’s fees.
+Any replies must be filed within 5 days of service of the objections.

 Final award.
-Within 10 days of receiving the objections, the arbitrator must rule on the objections and file one signed original award with the clerk.
+Within 10 days of filing of the reply, the arbitrator must rule on the objections and file one signed original award with the clerk.
 On the same day the arbitrator must mail or otherwise deliver copies of it to all parties or their counsel.

 Arbitrator’s failure to file award.
-If an award or stipulation for entry of another form of relief is not filed with the court within 50 days after the notice of decision is filed, the notice of decision will constitute the arbitrator’s award.
+If an award or stipulation for entry of another form of relief is not filed with the court within 575 days after the notice of decision is filed, the notice of decision will constitute the arbitrator’s award.
+If the notice of decision becomes the arbitrator’s award, a prevailing party seeking costs and/or fees must file a motion to alter or amend the award no later than ninety days after the notice of decision was filed.
+The arbitrator is authorized to rule on the motion, but the matter must be referred to the assigned judge for appropriate action by the clerk or the court administrator under Rule 76(e) if the arbitrator does not timely rule.
+If a timely motion for costs and/or fees is filed under this Rule, the time to file a notice of appeal under Rule 77(b) begins to run from the date of filing of a written decision on that motion.

 Judgment.
 If no appeal is filed by the deadline for filing an appeal under Rule 77(b), any party may file a motion to enter judgment on the award.
 If no party files such a motion within 90 days of the filing of the notice of decision and if no appeal is pending, the clerk or court administrator must notify the parties in writing that the action will be dismissed without prejudice unless a motion to enter judgment is filed within 30 days after the date of the notice.
 If no motion is filed within that time, the court must dismiss the action without prejudice and enter an appropriate order regarding any bond or other posted security.
 No further notice to the parties is required before dismissing the action.